-What are the best motherboards for the I7 8700K?
+What is the best motherboard for the I7 8700K?

-The Core I7-8700K features the “K” Unlocked version which means that it supports overclocking, as such you want to get a motherboard that will provide you with the support to do so, the ASUS ROG Maximus X Hero is the best choice.
+The best motherboard for the I7 8700K is the ASUS ROG Maximus X, the I7 8700K features the “K” Unlocked version which means that it supports overclocking, as such you want to get a motherboard that will provide you with the support to do so.

 |ASUS ROG Maximus X Hero||Check Prices|